Insights

 IPR

-Generally, owners of SEPs that are included in cellular standards are obliged to license their patents for fair, reasonable, and non-discriminatory (FRAND) terms and conditions.
-One challenge when licensing on FRAND terms is that what is fair and reasonable has traditionally been determined by the patent holder without an eye towards the patent implementors’ needs and market realities.
-It is even more difficult to evaluate a FRAND offer because a potential licensee must rely on the statements of the SEP owner regarding SEP value.
-This happens because there is no transparency regarding how SEP values were determined, only statements that what is offered is FRAND, that other companies have signed a license, so it must be FRAND.
-However, under this scenario and based on actual facts, rarely is the SEP holder offer actually fair and reasonable, much less non-discriminatory.
+It is even more difficult to evaluate a FRAND offer because a potential licensee must rely on the statements of the SEP owner regarding SEP value and patent essentiality.
+This happens because there is no transparency regarding how SEP values or essentiality were determined, only statements that what is offered is FRAND and that other companies have signed a license, so it must be a FRAND offer.
+However, under this scenario and based on actual facts, a SEP holder’s offer is rarely fair and reasonable, let alone non-discriminatory.

 What patent coverage do you offer?